-Mounting an ephemeral disk to a function
+Mounting an ephemeral disk in a function

 Note